PORTAL

 Transdisciplinary Learning

-The PYP is a transdisciplinary programme, providing interconnectedness between subjects and disciplines wherever possible.
+The PYP is a transdisciplinary program, providing interconnectedness between subjects and disciplines wherever possible.
 It is also connected through core elements:

 • Subject Knowledge